 The Research Like a ProⓇ with DNA Study Group will focus on using autosomal DNA in your genealogical research.
 One of the prerequisites for the study group is to have access to your autosomal DNA test results.
 (See the prerequisite section below).
 You may also wish to include evidence from Y-DNA and mitochondrial DNA tests in your research project, but these tests are not required for the study group.

-Registration closes February 2 at 9pm MT.
+Registration begins December 1, 2022.
 Join our email list for updates: Study Group Email List.

 The study group meets weekly for 12 weeks in a regular session on Wednesday and a short peer group session on Monday.
-We are also adding an optional DNA Foundations Office Hours on Fridays, led by the peer group leaders.
-The first meeting will be on Wednesday, February 16, 2022.
+The peer group leaders also lead a question and answer session on Fridays.
+The first meeting will be on Wednesday, February 1, 2023.
 There are two times on Wednesday to choose from: 12pm MT and 6pm MT.
 Please register for the time that works best for your schedule.
-Those who are on Mountain Standard Time all year (in Arizona), should be aware that on Daylight savings begins March 13.
+Those who are on Mountain Standard Time all year (in Arizona), should be aware that on Daylight savings begins March 12.

-Each regular session, led by Diana, Nicole, and Robin, will be 90 minutes long and will include:
+Each regular session, led by Diana and Nicole, will be 90 minutes long and will include:

 -10 minute discussion about the previous assignment

--75 minute lesson taught by Diana, Nicole, or Robin
+-75 minute lesson taught by Diana or Nicole

 -5 minute discussion about the next assignment